joelparkerhenderson/git-commit-message/README.md

 * Wrong: Adding feature (this lead is a gerund, not a verb)
 * Wrong: Feature added (this is passive voice, not active voice)

-Keep the title within 50 characters.
+Keep the summary line within 50 characters.

+  * The purpose is easy readability.
-  * This is the git documentation convention.
+  * This is the git official convention.

-Use a blank line after the title.

   * This is the same convention as writing an email message.

-Wrap the body at 72 characters.
+Use a blank line after the summary line.

+  * The purpose is making the commit message parseable by tools.
+  * This is the git official convention.
   * This is the same convention as writing an email message.

-For more about these see [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/)
+Use up to 72 characters per line for typical text for word wrap.

+  * THe purpose is easy readability on typical terminals.
+  * This is the git official convention.
+  * This is the same convention as writing an email message.

+Use as many characters as needed for atypical text, such as URLs, terminal output, formatted messages, etc.

+  * THe purpose is preserving important formatting.
+  * This is the git official convention.
+  * This is the same convention as writing an email message.

 ## Reasoning